-Even before I turned to camel trekking, one of my favourite Sahara books was a translation of Philippe Diole’s The Most Beautiful Desert of All (aka: Sahara Adventure in the US).
+Even before I turned to camel trekking, one of my favourite Sahara books was a translation of Philippe Diole’s The Most Beautiful Desert of All (reviewed; aka: Sahara Adventure in the US).

 Diolé was an adventurer, author and underwater associate of Jaques Cousteau.
 You can watch an aged Diolé interviewed here with none other than Alain Bombard, an equally interesting character about whom I wrote this post on another blog.